Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ![image](Images/VM2M.png)

-The completion of thecreation of DCR automatically installs a AzureMonitorWindowsAgent extension on the VMs.
+The completion of the creation of DCR automatically installs a AzureMonitorWindowsAgent extension on the VMs.

 ![image](Images/SUC.png)